Report. Cards.

 As I stand back and see that this child has grown academically, she has grown in self-control, in love and good deeds, in maturity, I see the message of the gospel fully covering this child.

-The Socratic Method, on which Classical Education stems, is based on the idea that that there is a truth, it can be known and it can be explained.
-The gospel is the only truth there is.
+based on the idea that that there is a truth, it can be known and it can be

 My hope and prayer is that every student who walks through Seattle Classical Christian School would see every situation they encounter through the lens of the truth that is the gospel.